Primary School Trained Teachers

 For an overseas qualification to be recognised by the NZ education system for the purpose of working in early childhood education it must be assessed as at least equivalent to a NZ Level 7 qualification or as containing core components of a NZ Graduate Diploma of Teaching (ECE) qualification.

-Overseas qualifications assessed by NZQA as equivalent to a Level 7 ECE qualification and approved by the NZ Education Council, are recognised by the Ministry of Education for ECE staffing and service funding purposes.
+Overseas qualifications assessed by NZQA as equivalent to a Level 7 ECE qualification and approved by the Teaching Council, are recognised by the Ministry of Education for ECE staffing and service funding purposes.